hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/050_Start_Jet_and_Execute_a_Job.md

 }
 ```

-As explained earlier, we'll use an `IMap` as our data source.
+We'll use an `IMap` as our data source.
 Let's give it some sample data:

 ```java
 IMap<Integer, String> map = jet.getMap("lines");